 - improve your quality of life

-When compared to physical therapy, tai chi has also been found to be as effective in the treatment of knee OA.
+When compared to physical therapy, tai chi has also

 Always talk to your doctor before starting tai chi if you have arthritis.
 You may need to do modified versions of some of the movements.